vexide/internal-documentation/src/simulators/protocol.md

 - `Motor`: The configuration for a motor peripheral.
 Fields:
   - `physical_gearset`: [``MotorGearSet``](#motorgearset)
   - `moment_of_inertia`: float in kilogram meters squared.
 Controls the acceleration of the motor when it applies a set amount of torque.

-## Notes

-- Rust implementation available at <https://docs.rs/pros-simulator-interface>.
-- `pros-simulator-server` only uses Stdio to communicate, but other streams are possible.
-- Data over Stderr should be considered unstructured logs and may be shown to the user.
-As such, if the code executor crashes, its error message will be visible.